Worldwide Chopsticks Etiquette

 A few guidelines stand out as advice for good manners everywhere:

-are not used to make noise, to draw attention, or to gesticulate.
+To practice chopsticks etiquette chopsticks should not be used to make noise, to draw attention, or to gesticulate.

 Playing with chopsticks is considered bad mannered and vulgar (just as